What Is Oracle Access Management?

 Oracle Identity Federation provides capabilities for creating federation and safely sharing services and data across security domains.
 The Identity Federation server is integrated with Oracle Access Manager to eliminate the need to install and maintain multiple servers.

 Integrating the two services also simplifies the post-install configuration of federation features, allowing you to access federation features via the Oracle Access Management Console.
 It helps improve the scalability of the two services and enhances diagnostics and troubleshooting.

-Appsian’s suite of Oracle solutions is designed to protect your Oracle applications by automating user authentication (SAML SSO), safeguarding sensitive data, and identifying SoD violations with on-demand audits.
-Appsian also provides granular insights to remediate threats and comply with SOX, CCPA, and GDPR.
+Pathlock’s suite of Oracle solutions is designed to protect your Oracle applications by automating user authentication (SAML SSO), safeguarding sensitive data, and identifying SoD violations with on-demand audits.
+Pathlock also provides granular insights to remediate threats and comply with SOX, CCPA, and GDPR.

-Contact us to learn more about Appsian’s Oracle-focused ERP solutions.
+Contact us to learn more about Pathlock’s Oracle-focused ERP solutions.